 November 2010 new moon at the Keota, CO star party

-minute piggyback exposure is a last
+minute piggyback exposure is a last glimpse of Sagittarius

-center of our galaxy, The Milky Way, and many bright nebula, globular
+our galaxy, The Milky Way, and many bright nebula, globular

 clusters, even a star cloud or two, none of which are visible

 we now have to travel some 60-90 miles to a

-dark site is the the

-extreme degradation of the night sky due
+dark site is the extreme degradation of the night sky due

 down the central longitude of Colorado and can now be

 The image above was centered on Sagittarius